How to pre-order a PS5 today – follow live

 Check stock from UK PS5 retailers below:

+We’ve got some great news for you – the PS5 is still in stock at Game.

-If you’re willing to wait a little longer, head over to Game right now where you can snap up a PS5 on pre-order with a release date of 21 January 2022.
+If you’re willing to wait just a couple of weeks, head over to Game right now where you can snap up a PS5 on pre-order with a release date of 21 January 2022.

 There are a whopping 23 bundles to choose from or the console is available to pre-order solo, too for £449.99 (Game.co.uk).